 Trusts, Wills & Estates Attorney In Ocean County, New Jersey

 Knowledgeable Lawyer Who Will Help You With your Will in Brick and Surrounding Towns

 No person should be without a will.
 If you die (and we are all going to die) without a will, you leave the decisions regarding your estate, including your children and your property, to the laws of the State of New Jersey.
 You need to be in control of those decisions.
 The State of NJ should not be in the positions of deciding where you property goes, who watches your children, and all of the other issues related to your estate.
 Our law firm has over 34 years of experience in drafting Wills for families.
 We make sure that all of the person’s property, both real and personal, is disposed of.
 We make sure that the children are taken care of through a Guardianship and through Trust.

-If you’re interested in discussing your estate plan with an experienced New Jersey attorney, call The Law office of Edward V. Murachanian today for a free consultation at 732-477-3030.
+If you’re interested in discussing your estate plan with an experienced New Jersey attorney, call The Law Office of Edward V. Murachanian or fill out the online contact form today for a free consultation at 732-477-3030.